Parenting Question

 “Is my child ready?”, is a question that can only be answered when you consider their motivations, level of emotional maturity, self-esteem, social environment, digital resilience and whether you are ready too!
 Parental love, closeness, a culture of openness at home, strong digital values and some scaffolding around tricky conversations will stand them in good stead and empower them to be good digital citizens online and responsible phone owners.
 If you want your child to receive formal guidance on using a first phone, consider this course.

 You asked in your original question about smartphones, but there are other options and less expensive ones.
-Common Sense Media (2023) suggests considering a smartwatch with limited features like TickTalk, a phone with a limited range of functions like the Nokia 225 or a Flip-phone (like the Jitterbug Flip).
+The Smartphone Free Childhood website has a good list of alternatives available in the UK.
+If you are US based, Common Sense Media (2023) suggests considering a smartwatch with limited features like TickTalk, a phone with a limited range of functions like the Nokia 225 or a Flip-phone (like the Jitterbug Flip).
 They also suggest using low-cost, pre-paid carriers such as Twigby or Tello.

 Good luck with your decision and remember, there are hundreds of supportive resources in our Tooled Up platform to help you further such as: